Uniswap/docs/docs/sdk/web3-react/guides/01-connect-wallet.md

 Each one of those connectors lives within its own file, and they all follow a very similar setup pattern.

 An example of a connector in the list is the `InjectedConnector`, which supports wallets that inject an *Ethereum Provider* into the browser window.
 The most popular example of an injected connector is the *MetaMask* browser extension.
-To set it up, we import the `initializeConnector` function from the [@web3-react/core]((https://www.npmjs.com/package/@web3-react/core)) and the `MetaMask` type from [@web3-react/metamask]((https://www.npmjs.com/package/@web3-react/core)):
+To set it up, we import `initializeConnector` function from [core]((https://www.npmjs.com/package/@web3-react/core)) and the `MetaMask` type from [metamask]((https://www.npmjs.com/package/@web3-react/core)):

 ```typescript reference title="Importing Connector dependencies" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/856dbb002e7f38120554ef226f4309c96ce6ea79/web3-react/src/libs/injected.ts#L1-L2